 Activities, ideas & local services for you and your family

-Over the summer holidays, Reading has plenty of activities and clubs especially for children.
+Over the autumn half term break, Reading has plenty of activities and clubs especially for children.
 You can find out what’s happening in your area here.

 Reading Children’s Centres